-Bachelor of Arts degree with a major in Interdisciplinary Studies: Individualized Study science focus or a special focus of the student's own making in consultation with faculty and advisers: Option 2: Interdisciplinary Studies: Individualized Study (IDST: IS).
+Bachelor of Arts degree with a major in Interdisciplinary Studies: Individualized Study

+The Interdisciplinary Studies (IDST) major is designed with two options for highly-motivated students who want to create their own course of study with either a social science focus or a special focus of the student's own making in consultation with faculty and advisers:

+Option 2: Interdisciplinary Studies: Individualized Study (IDST: IS).
 This option allows students to work closely with one or more faculty mentors in the School of Interdisciplinary Arts and Sciences (IAS) as they shape a degree suited to their intellectual and professional interests and ambitions.
 Graduating IDST: IS students develop careers and pursue graduate education in a wide variety of fields, depending on the focus they have chosen.